dask/dask-blog/_posts/2021-03-00-image-segmentation.md

 result.compute()
 ```

+And here's the same example of an image convolution with Dask on the GPU.
+The only thing necessary to change is the type of input arrays.

 ```python
 # Same example moved to the GPU
 import cupy  # <- import cupy instead of numpy (version >=7.7.0)